Giswater/gw_example_plugin/CONTRIBUTING.md

 This repo is focused to built-up a plugin to show how create QGIS plugins as well as they can be also Giswater plugins.

 As well as Giswater is developed in Python (qgis plugin) and PL/SQL(PostgreSQL database) there are three main repositories to manage it (QGIS-PLUGIN, DB-MODEL and DOCS).
-To contribute you can visit the contributing file of one of the main reposities:
+To contribute you can visit the contributing file of one of the main repositories:

 https://github.com/Giswater/docs<br>
 https://github.com/Giswater/giswater_qgis_plugin<br>